erikhjalmarsson/TPPE32-Financial-Risk-Management/README.md

 This is the repository for the course TPPE32 - Financial Risk Management.

 ## Tips
-This course is quite heavy in terms of contents and but an easy task to remember all of the equations.
-If possible, start an early LaTeX document outlining all equations that you stumble upon.
-IT will help you during the exam period.
-A similar document to the one mentioned is in this repository.
+This course contains a substantial amount of content, making it challenging to remember all the equations.
+It would be beneficial to start an early LaTeX document to compile all encountered equations, aiding you during the exam period.
+A similar document can be found in this repository for reference.

 ## Assignment 1
 Time series analysis, Volatility estimation and Copulas